schitresh/system-design/design_concepts/2_communication/1_network_protocols.md

   - Transfers outgoing mail from a user to a server
 - POP3: Post Office Protocol, IMAP: Internet Message Access Protocol
   - Used for receiving email messages
-  - Retrieve incoming maiil from a server to a user
+  - Retrieve incoming mail from a server to a user